-past participle of drink, used as an adjective from mid-14c. in sense "intoxicated."
-In various expressions, such as "drunk as a lord (1891), Drunk as a Wheelbarrow (1709); Chaucer has dronke ... as a Mous" (c.
-1386); and, from 1709, "as Drunk as a Wheelbarrow."
-Medieval folklore distinguished four successive stages of drunkenness, based on the animals they made men resemble: sheep, lion, ape, sow.
-Drunk driver first recorded 1948.
-Drunk-tank "jail cell for drunkards" attested by 1912, American English.
+past participle and former past tense of drink, used as an adjective from mid-14c. in sense "intoxicated, inebriated."
+In various expressions, such as drunk as a lord (1891), Drunk as a Wheelbarrow (1709); Chaucer has dronke ... as a Mous (c.
+1386).
+Formerly also, of things, "drenched, saturated" (late 14c.).
 The noun meaning "drunken person" is from 1852; earlier this would have been a drunkard.
 Meaning "a spree, a drinking bout" is by 1779.